TelemetryDeck/docs/guides/swift-setup.md

 And you're done!
 You are now sending signals to the TelemetryDeck server.

+## Fill out Apple's app privacy details

+Last thing you need to do before you can send signals is going through Apple's privacy details.
+This informs your users about what data is collected, and how it is collected.

+Also TelemetryDeck is privacy friendly, and we only handle not personally identifiable information, you still need to click through the privacy details.

+We have a [handy guide](/docs/articles/apple-app-privacy/) where we go over each step that is required.

 ## You're all set!

 You can now send signals!
 Don't overdo it in the beginning.
 It's okay if you only send **one** signal, named `applicationDidFinishLaunching` in the beginning.
 This will already give you number of users, number of launches, retention… a lot!